CNY 101: Superstitions and Unusual Traditions to know for a Prosperous Year

 For all your favourite Chinese New Year treats, new outfits and many more seasonal offers, check the CNY shopping deals here.

 The mystic knot is a rather curious thing with no obvious beginning and end to it – much like an infinity symbol.
 The continuous loop symbolizes a never-ending cycle of auspicious energy and harmony which bodes well to the start of the new lunar year.
 Choose the ones with gold coins to bag some extra huat in your pocket!

 2. Place 9 oranges in the kitchen

 Say “9” aloud in Mandarin, and you get “jíu” (久), which translates to ‘everlasting’.
-Placing 9 oranges in your kitchen, where your warm meals are prepared, will earn you a permanent abundance of good luck and prosperity this year.
+Placing 9 oranges in your kitchen, where your warm meals are prepared, will supposedly earn you a permanent abundance of good luck and prosperity this year.

-Apparently, ghosts and evil spirits that seek to steal your provisions are afraid of citrus fruits.
+Apparently, ghosts and evil spirits that seek to steal your provisions are also afraid of citrus fruits.
 You know what to do!

 Hosting Guests This Chinese New Year

 3. Prepare auspicious food for your guests